 You have upfront costs to purchase the franchise and initial start-up fees, along with profit-sharing to the franchise each month.

-Expect annual fees as well.
+Expect annual royalty fees once you're in the franchise system as well.
 And you may even have to reapply years down the road to keep your franchise and sometimes they won’t approve it!

-You may also need a significant amount of legal advice before you begin the purchase process.
+You may need a significant amount of legal and tax advice before you even begin the purchase process or sign the franchise contract with the parent franchise company.

 4. There can still be competition.